Project Analyzer terminology

 2. Procedures that implement an interface in classes using the Implements statement.
 When a class implements an interface, it's hard to detect if a call to an interface member is actually passed to the implementation.
 Often there are several implementations of a single interface, and picking the right implementation is only done at run-time. — In VB 5-6, an implementing procedure is named like BaseClass_Method.
 In VB.NET, it's declared using the Implements keyword. — The deadness of procedures that are part of an Interface or an abstract base class is analyzed normally.

-3. Exposed procedures.
-In library projects, public procedures in public classes are visible outside the library.
+3. Exposed procedures, which can be called from other projects.
+In certain project types, such as libraries, Public procedures in Public classes are visible outside the project.
 These procedures are called exposed procedures.
-What is more, in VBA projects there can be procedures exposed to the host application or to other documents.
 Dead code reporting for exposed procedures depends on the current problem filter settings.
-By default, exposed procedures are considered as live.
-See "Dead but exposed" below.
+By default, exposed procedures are considered to be alive.
+You can elect to consider them dead.
+See Exposed code terminology below.

 4. UserControl Public Properties (VB Classic).
 These are live because they can always be reached via VB's Properties window.